John F. Kennedy High School (Maryland): History

+In 1981, following changes to the Montgomery County Public School's junior high school structure, which changed from 7th to 9th grade to 6th to 8th grades and became a middle school structure, 9th grade students began attending the school.
+It has since served students in 9th through 12th grades.

 Kennedy's early history is that of an experimental, innovative school, with no school bells, broad lesson plans, innovative class subjects, pass-fail grading, an eight-period day with one free period during the day, and optional attendance in some classes.
 In September 1971, Bruce Sivertsen became the new principal, and Superintendent Homer O. Elseroad instructed Principal Sivertsen to increase structure, end free periods, and mandate the taking of attendance in classes.
 Two months later, students circulated a petition to allow students to be present in the building when not in class, open unused classrooms for student use, allow student input in the curriculum, biweekly assemblies with the principal to discuss problems, and hiring of teachers by departments.
 Students said that the principal's changes had changed the nature of the school, from open and friendly to tense.
 In April 1972, the Montgomery County school board voted to adopt a policy that allows innovative methods and programs only with the support of parents and teachers.
 The policy did not require a formal survey of parents' and teachers' opinions though.

 In 1984, about 100 students and parents met with Principal Robert Hacker to complain about an ongoing pattern of racial discrimination at Kennedy.
 They said that certain staff members would disproportionately discipline black students compared to white students.
 They criticized racist caricatures of black individuals printed in the school's newspaper.
 During a basketball game between Kennedy and Northwood High School, Hecker requested police presence due to rumors of fights.
 When the police chased students with dogs, threw students against walls, and frisked students, Principal Hacker did not object at the time and said the police department was responsible.

 In 1985, Northwood High School in Kemp Mill was closed due to declining enrollment, and its students were transferred to Kennedy.
 When Kennedy's building was renovated between 1997 and 1999, its students attended classes in Northwood's building during those years.
 In 2004, Northwood reopened to students after student enrollment increased again.